Docker

 -w

-: set the working directory into the tex project dir (shell will be lanched there)
+: set the working directory into the tex project dir (shell will be launched there)

 Warning